The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): AtLAST antenna optics

-Fortunately, it is possible to correct astigmatism within the science instruments themselves by introducing an asymmetric biconic optical element (e.g. a lens) in the optical chain.
-The optimal place to insert this asymmetric optical element is the image of the entrance aperture (Lyot stop), or a neighboring optical surface.
-This approach has been developed and presented elsewhere \citep{Lou2020, Gallardo2022, Huber2022}, and has been implemented in various mm/submm instruments \citep[e.g.][]{Dicker2018, Parshley2018}. \cite{mroczkowski2023} showed preliminary results with corrective optics, while Gallardo et al.\ (in prep) will present full design concepts for optics within the instrument that correct much of the astigmatism and help recover significant portions of the geometric field of view of the telescope.
+Fortunately, it is possible to correct astigmatism within the science instruments themselves by introducing an asymmetric biconic optical element (e.g., a lens) in the optical chain.
+The optimal place to insert this asymmetric optical element is the image of the entrance aperture (Lyot stop) or a neighboring optical surface.
+This approach has been developed and presented elsewhere \citep{Lou2020, Gallardo2022, Huber2022}, and has been implemented in various (sub)millimeter instruments \citep[e.g.,][]{Dicker2018, Gallardo2022, Huber2024, Gallardo2024cmbs4}. \cite{mroczkowski2023} showed preliminary results with corrective optics, while \citealt{Gallardo2024} presents the full camera design concepts for optics within the instrument that correct much of the astigmatism and help recover significant portions of the geometric FoV of the telescope.

-\section{AtLAST Antenna Structure}
+\section{AtLAST antenna structure}

-In this section, we discuss the overall antenna structure and how it achieves the design requirements from an observer's perspective.
-Reichert et al.\ 2024 (in prep) will present the final design concept for AtLAST from an engineering perspective, along with a more complete discussion of the structure, finite element analysis, and end-to-end modeling.
-We summarize the salient points with the astronomical observer user community in mind here.
+In this section, we discuss the overall antenna structure and how it achieves the design requirements. \cite{Reichert2024} presents the technical flow-down {from the} requirements to the final design concept for AtLAST from an engineering perspective, along with a more complete discussion of the structure and FEA.
+Here, we summarize the salient points with the astronomical observer user community in mind.